Whites delight on a recent wine-tasting excursion to the land of bold reds.

 Cooking at the Bordeaux Inn

-Rebecca Forrest and her husband, Craig, run the four-room Bordeaux Inn, which occupies a sturdy turn-of-the-20th-century structure built in the American Foursquare style.
-In addition to keeping things humming at the inn, Rebecca conducts cooking classes.
-They’re usually not quite as large as our session, but even so, the unflappable Forrest had no trouble instructing us in the fine art of rolling pizza dough and making ravioli and fettuccine, also supplying us with “I never thought of that” cooking tips.
+At the time of our visit Rebecca Forrest and her husband, Craig, still owned the four-room Bordeaux Inn, which they sold in early 2023.
+In addition to keeping things humming at the inn, Rebecca conducted cooking classes there.
+Our session was larger than usual, but the unflappable Forrest had no trouble instructing us in the fine art of rolling pizza dough and making ravioli and fettuccine, also supplying us with “I never thought of that” cooking tips.
 Our creations became dinner, accompanied by wines poured by Markus Wine Co. cellar master Mike Bogarin (Markus Niggli is the owner-winemaker).
 Among the whites, the Nativo, primarily from Kerner grapes (a hybrid of Riesling and Trollinger), impressed, as did the Essenzo red (mostly oldish-vine Zinfandel, plus Petite Sirah and Syrah).

 Rhône Whites at Acquiesce